Of all the organs in the body, the eyes might be one of the most complex; especially considering their incredible importance despite their size.

-Extended exposure to ultraviolet (UV) rays can cause burns to the cornea.
-Corneal flash burns can be considered sunburn of the eye surface and can come from various sources, such as sunlight, sunlamps in tanning salons and the reflection of sunlight off water.
+Extended exposure to ultraviolet (UV) rays can cause damage to the cornea.
+Corneal flash burns can be considered sunburn of the eye surface and can come from various sources, such as sunlight, sun lamps in tanning salons and the reflection of sunlight off water.

 A cataract is a clouding of the lens within the eye.
 The lens mostly consists of water and protein which is arranged in a precise way in order to keep the lens clear.

 However, for reasons that are unclear, the protein in the eyes of some people will gather together and cloud the surface of the lens.

 Initially it will have relatively little impact on a person’s vision, although it may cause things to appear slightly blurry.

 Additionally, forms of light, such as those from the sun or car headlights, may appear more glaring.
 If left untreated, the condition is likely to worsen and can in more extreme cases lead to blindness.

 Macular degeneration is, unsurprisingly, degeneration of the macula.
 If this process occurs, it impacts central vision and can cause blind spots in this area.